Icenium/icenium-cli/README.md

 In the running device simulator, your app refreshes automatically on save.

-To get changes inside your running app, run the following command.
+To get changes inside your running app, navigate to the folder containing your project files and run the following command.

 ```bash
 $ appbuilder cloud-sync